about us

 Samphire started life as the Dover Detainee Visitor Group back in 2002.
 It came into being as a result of concerns felt by a number of local residents about the plight of the people detained at the newly established Dover Immigration Removal Centre – a Prison Service operated facility for detaining up to 400 migrants on the site of a disused borstal on Dover’s Western Heights.

 Our work started as a volunteer visiting scheme through which people detained could be visited by members of the local community with the purpose of which was to reduce the social isolation of detainees and to extend the hand of friendship.
 The group registered as a charity in 2004.
-In the years since then the charity expanded to include a Detention Support Project, a Legal Project, an Awareness Raising Project and an Ex-Detainee Project.
+In the years since then the charity expanded to include a Legal, Advocacy and Media, Kent Schools of Sanctuary, Inclusive Development Post Detention Support Projects.
+We also support people accommodated at Napier Barracks.

 After the closure of Dover Immigration Removal Centre in October 2015, the work of the Detention Support Project and Legal Projects came to an end.
 The work of the Ex-Detainee Project continued and, following consultation with our volunteers, members and stakeholders, Samphire took the decision to expand the Awareness-Raising aspect of our work.

-In February 2016 Samphire’s Community Engagement Project was established and focuses on working with migrant and British communities to improve social cohesion, and better inclusion of migrants in Dover and surrounding areas of Kent, this is through the Dover Together project and our Schools of Sanctuary Kent programme.
+Samphire’s Community Engagement Project focuses on working with migrant and British communities to improve social cohesion, and better inclusion of migrants in Dover and surrounding areas of Kent, this is through Inclusive development, Media and Advocacy projects and our Schools of Sanctuary Kent programme.

-In February 2021 Samphire became raised its OISC accreditation to provide immigration advice under OISC Level 2 framework.
-Our Immigration Legal Project was rolled out in April 2019 and following continued funding continues to support people on a one day a week basis.
+In February 2021 Samphire raised its OISC accreditation to provide immigration advice under OISC Level 2 framework.
+Our Immigration Legal Project was rolled out in April 2019 and following continued funding continues to support people on a full time basis.

 Individuals received free legal immigration advice